FGM/C Shifting Sands

 In May 2014 the first specialist clinic opened in Dublin for the estimated 4000 women affected by FGM

 The 2016 census estimated that 5795 women living in Ireland had undergone FGM.
 This was a 50 per cent increase from the 2008 estimate.
-And 1,632 girls were estimated at high risk.
+And 1,632 girls were estimated to be at high risk.

 In March 2018, the National Plan for Action to Address Female Genital Mutilation was updated and published.
 An objective of the Plan was to improve data collection of women with FGM presenting to maternity hospitals.
 Data, if collected, is difficult to access.
 But in 2018, Dublin’s Rotunda (Maternity) Hospital reported it treated nine women in 2017 and 15 in 2018 for “issues relating to FGM”.